 It appears the brief moments of hesitation that held Tatum back during his rookie season are gone now in the playoffs.
 He’s playing free and loose, providing the Celtics a dimension they haven’t had since Paul Pierce was working his magic at the elbow.
 That might be a stretch, but the point still stands: in his first nine career playoff games, Tatum is averaging 17.4 points and 4.7 rebounds per game and Thursday night marked his fourth consecutive 20+ point performance.

 To the well-informed NBA fan, Tatum’s rapid transformation – from a wide-eyed 19-year-old rookie in October, to now a featured scorer and clutch playoff threat – is a testament to coaching.
-Since he got the job in 2013-14, player development has been a cog to Boston’s Brad Stevens.
+Since he got the job in 2013-14, player development has been a cog to Boston’s coach Brad Stevens.
 He’s taken a myriad of players from various backgrounds, new and old, to heights not possible throughout his five-year coaching career.
-The long list starts with the likes of Avery Bradley, Jae Crowder, and Isaiah Thomas, and goes all the way down to Marcus Smart, Kelly Olynyk, Terry Rozier and Jaylen Brown.
+The long list starts with the likes of Avery Bradley, Jae Crowder, and Isaiah Thomas, and goes all the way down to Marcus Smart, Kelly Olynyk, Terry Rozier, Jaylen Brown, and now Jayson Tatum

 Throughout the NBA regular season, a great coach can earn his team wins merely by having his players prepared.
 With less time between games, coaches don’t have the ability to game plan for each opponent, so they rely on the system and making on the fly adjustments.

 This is a stark contrast in the playoffs, though, where this such advantage evens out.
 Everyone has more time, so even an inferior coach has enough time to piece together a reasonable strategy.
 Where a great coach and a great player stand out, however, is their ability to make adjustments, not only from game to game but within the game itself.